 In each case, the injury must have been caused by the manufacturing defect.
 So, if you misjudged a curve, drove off the road, and injured yourself while riding on the moped with the missing brake pads mentioned above, you would only have a manufacturing defect claim if you could show that the missing brake pads — not your poor steering — caused your accident.

 Defectively Designed Products

 In the second type of product liability category, a product’s design is inherently dangerous or defective.
-Defective design claims do not arise from some error or mishap in the manufacturing process, but rather involve the claim that an entire line of products is inherently dangerous, regardless of the fact that the injury-causing product was perfectly made according to the manufacturer’s specifications.
+Defective design claims do not arise from some error or mishap in the manufacturing process but rather involve the claim that an entire line of products is inherently dangerous, even though the injury-causing product was perfectly made according to the manufacturer’s specifications.